Teeko98/pong-game/README.md

 # Pong Game
-A simple 2D pong game developed in Unity featuring a GUI, music, sound effects and post-processing effects.
+A colorful twist on the classic game of pong developed in Unity featuring a GUI, music, sound effects and post-processing effects.